wp-plugins/cc-child-pages/readme.txt

 9. Show child pages as a list: `[child_pages list="true"]`
 10. Using featured images as thumbnails: `[child_pages thumbs="true"]`
 11. Limit word count of excerpt: `[child_pages words="10"]`
+12. CC Child Pages widget options

 == Changelog ==

+= 1.8 =
+* CC Child Pages widget enhanced to allow display of children of current page or a specific page
+* CC Child Pages widget enhanced to allow depth to be specified

 = 1.7 =
 * Changed plugin author to show business name (Caterham Computing)